OpenNebula/marketplace-docs/source/service/kubernetes.rst

 In this type of deployment, you don't need to setup anything in advance.
 The appliance will bootstrap a fully functional single node Kubernetes cluster which can be extended by other worker nodes at any time later.

 For other cases when the default behavior is not sufficient, you can contextualize the appliance with a few parameters.
-The most important is ``ONEAPP_K8S_ADDRESS``.
+The most important is ``ONEAPP_K8S_ADDRESS`` and configuration of the :ref:`Kubernetes LoadBalancer <k8s_loadbalancer>`.

 .. important::